WebAssembly/reference-types/document/core/valid/types.rst

 Most :ref:`types <syntax-type>` are universally valid.
 However, restrictions apply to :ref:`function types <syntax-functype>` as well as the :ref:`limits <syntax-limits>` of :ref:`table types <syntax-tabletype>` and :ref:`memory types <syntax-memtype>`, which must be checked during validation.

+On :ref:`value types <syntax-valtype>`, a simple notion of subtyping is defined.

 .. index:: limits
    pair: validation; limits